Brenda Cherry: Aaron Hart

 Aaron Hart was 18 years old when he was arrested and charged with sexual assault.
 Hart has an intellectual disability and an IQ of 47.
-Hart had been playing with a 5-year-old child and they exposed and touched each other's private parts.
+Hart had been playing with a five-year-old child and they exposed and touched each other's private parts.
 At trial, Hart's court-appointed attorney called no witnesses on Hart's behalf and failed to obtain an independent doctor for a competency hearing.
 Judge Eric Clifford sentenced Hart to 100 years in prison on June 10, 2009, claiming that he had no other choice.
 Within the same time frame, Clifford had sentenced a defendant charged with the same offense, and without a disability, to four years in prison.
 Hart was allegedly sexually assaulted while awaiting trial in Lamar County Jail.
 Cherry and her organization advocated on Hart's behalf.
 Numerous protest marches were held, led by CCFRE and Jim Blackwell of the Tarrant County Local Organizing Committee.
 The case gained national attention.
 "This is just horrible," stated Cherry in a Los Angeles Times article after Judge Clifford made his ruling.
 "How could the judge not take his mental ability into consideration?"

 Hart was given a new trial on appeal.
 Hart ultimately accepted a plea deal and was sentenced to 10 years in prison where he remains.

 Turner Industries

-Turner Industries is a privately owned industrial plant with facilities in several cities and states including Paris, Texas.
-In February 2009, Concerned Citizens for Racial Equality received complaints and photos regarding a noose, racist graffiti, Confederate flags, and salary and advancement discrimination against black workers in the Turner Industries Paris plant.
+Turner Industries Group is a privately owned industrial construction company with facilities in several cities and states including Paris, Texas.
+In February 2009, Concerned Citizens for Racial Equality received complaints and photos regarding a noose, racist graffiti, and Confederate flags created and donned by a select group of employees.
 Activism led to a federal investigation by the Equal Employment Opportunity Commission.
 The findings led to a federal lawsuit which was settled out of court, as well as changes in Turner Industries employment practices.
-Cherry stated, "One of my biggest concerns regarding the racist graffiti, noose, and other things found at the plant is the mentality of those who put it there.
+Cherry stated: "One of my biggest concerns regarding the racist graffiti, noose, and other things found at the plant is the mentality of those who put it there.
 Those same people serve on juries, and some go on to have supervisory positions or other positions of authority."
 The Turner Industries investigation was one of the largest civil rights investigations ever undertaken in the State of Texas.